Jan 2019 Version Update: Introducing Task Matrix

 You can customize the board to display the information most relevant to you by changing the View options.
 By choosing a breakdown for rows, you can now add a second dimension to your Task board – what we like to call the Task matrix.

-This matrix view can be used in many different ways to help create a wireframe for your work and set reasonable targets.
+This matrix view can be used in different ways to help create a wireframe for your work and set reasonable targets.
 For example, oversee project progress by using projects as rows and task deadline as columns.
 Or track team initiatives and goals to see exactly when something needs to be delivered.

 We have also added a new filter to the task board that enables to filter projects by project managers.
 This way it’s easy to see how all projects are progressing and what each team is currently working on.